-Although the reduction in the Integrated Transport allocation was disappointing, as part of the Autumn Statement 2014 the Department for Transport (DfT) announced indicative Highways Maintenance funding for the next six years which includes an increase of £5m for the Council for 2015-16, and an additional £2m - £3m for each of the following five years (over the original base).
+Although the reduction in the Integrated Transport allocation was disappointing, as part of the Autumn Statement 2014 the Department for Transport (DfT) announced indicative Highways Maintenance funding for the next six years which included an increase of £5m for the Council for 2015-16, and an additional £2m - £3m for each of the following five years (over the original base).

-This is not, however, all additional funding, as the Highways Maintenance increase in part replaces one-off, in-year allocations of additional funding that the Council has received in recent years for aspects such as severe weather funding.
-However, having up-front allocations provides significant benefit to the Council in terms of being able to properly plan and programme in the required work.
+This is not, however, all additional funding, as the Highways Maintenance increase in part replaced one-off, in-year allocations of additional funding that the Council has received in recent years for aspects such as severe weather funding.
+However, having upfront allocations provides significant benefit to the Council in terms of being able to properly plan and programme in the required work.

-In addition to the Highways Maintenance formula allocation, the DfT have created an Incentive Fund element to help reward local highway authorities who can demonstrate they are delivering value for money in carrying out asset management to deliver cost effective improvements.
+In addition to the Highways Maintenance formula allocation, the DfT have created a Challenge Fund and an Incentive Fund.
+The Challenge Fund is to enable local authorities to bid for major maintenance projects that are otherwise difficult to fund through the normal maintenance funding.
+The Council entered a joint bid with Peterborough City Council for a £5m share of this funding, which it was awarded in April 2017.
+The Incentive Fund is to help reward local highway authorities who can demonstrate they are delivering value for money in carrying out asset management to deliver cost effective improvements.
 Each authority has to score themselves against criteria that determines which of three bands they are allocated to (Band Three being the highest performing).
-The Council is currently in Band 2, however for 2016/17 this provides the same level of funding (£833k) as for Band 3.
-From 2017/18 onwards, the difference between Band 2 and Band 3 funding gradually widens, therefore the intention is for the Council to achieve a Band 3 score by the next submission date, which is anticipated as being in November 2016.
+The Council has successfully achieved Band 3, for 2017-18, which provides the maximum available funding (£13.3m).